cloudfoundry/cli/README.md

 This is the official command line client for Cloud Foundry.

+You can follow our development progress on [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/892938).

 Getting Started
 ===============
-Download and run the installer for your platform from the section below.
+Download and run the installer for your platform from the [Downloads Section](#Downloads).

 Once installed, you can log in and push an app.
 ```